m3dev/m3-tracing/README.md

-Distributed Tracing Wrapper Libraries.
+This repository provides distributed tracing wrapper libraries which we use in our company.

-# Aim of this libraries
+# Aim of these libraries

-- Provide unified/tested set of libraries
+- Provide unified/tested sets of libraries
   - No need to load/maintain various `contrib` libraries
-- Provide high-level & simple interface over tracing standard APIs (e.g. OpenCensus)
+- Provide high-level & simple interfaces over tracing standard APIs (e.g. OpenCensus)
-  - No need to know detail of API
+  - No need to know details of APIs
-  - Provides simple interface
+  - Provide simple interfaces
-  - Hide complicated object lifecycle of APIs (hide error prone things from you)
+  - Hide complicated object lifecycles of APIs (hide error prone things from you)

-# Non-goal of this libraries
+# Non-goal of these libraries

-- Do not aim to provide `agent`, _you need to activate/call this library explicitly_
+- Do not aim to provide `agent`, _you need to activate/call these libraries explicitly_
-  - Do not prefer to use dynamic code rewriting / monkey patching to minimize risk
+  - We do not prefer to use dynamic code rewriting / monkey patching
-  - To use feature of this library, please explicitly call/enable them
-- Do not aim to support all libraries in the world (HTTP client library, logging library, ...)
+- Do not aim to support all kinds of libraries in the world (HTTP client library, logging library, ...)
-  - Focus on use case in our company.
+  - We focus on usecases or scenarios appearing in our work.
-  - If you want to add library support, feel free to fork this.
+  - If you want to add any kinds of library support which is not supported by us, please feel free to fork this repository.

 # How to start